 More recently, various cultures explored new lands previously unknown to their civilizations.
 Even more recently, exploration has meant journeying to environments humans hadn't ever been to before - like the North and South Poles and even the Moon!

-we might also refer to the personal discovery of places, information, or skills.
+When we think about exploration today, we might also refer to the personal discovery of places, information, or skills.
 They might not be new to humans, but perhaps they are new to you - that's exploration as well!